Beauty in the Age of Coronavirus — With Face Masks, It's All About the Eyes | PaperCity Magazine

 “The best look for today is a subtle eye shadow, artfully applied eye liner, a good mascara and tinted brows,” she says.

-Craig McLemore, head of beauty at Kuhl-Linscomb, agrees.
+Craig McLemore, beauty expert at Kuhl-Linscomb, agrees.
 “The eyes are more important today as well as a good well-groomed brow to open up the eye,” he notes.

 When dressing the eye for center stage, both Layne and McLemore stress the need for well-crafted lining of the eyes and both recommend getting as close to the lash root as possible.
 McLemore’s choice is a long-wearing pencil such as Kevyn Aucoin‘s or Surratt’s Auto-Graphique Liner.